SiENcE/luis/luis/luis-api-documentation.md

 - `min` and `max`: Minimum and maximum values for sliders.
 - `customTheme`: Custom theme values for this widget type.
 - `drawFunc`: Custom drawing function to be implemented and executed for the widget.
+- `func`: function that processes input to output when node is connected to other nodes
 - `containerName`: Optional name for the container element.
 - `items`: List of strings to display in a dropdown element (widget).
 - `maxVisibleItems`: Maximum number of visible items in the dropdown list.